 When asked what’s next for WE, Kelsey said the group is planning to focus even more on intersectionality.
 "We are this dimension of diversity that spans other ENs.
 And we include a very diverse population within ourselves.
 We want to make sure we continue to include more women of color and elevate as many female voices within Dolby as possible."

 When Dolby moved its headquarters to the Mid-Market neighborhood of San Francisco in 2015, the company worked to forge relationships within its new community.
-One of those became a meaningful and long-lasting partnership with Women's Audio Mission (WAM), a nonprofit dedicated to women's advancement in the audio and recording arts industry.
+One of those became a meaningful and long-lasting partnership with Women's Audio Mission (WAM), a non-profit dedicated to women's advancement in the audio and recording arts industry.

 As Terri Winston, WAM’s Founder and Executive Director, shared, fewer than five percent of those who make up the world of audio, imaging, and voice technologies are women—and for women of color, the number is significantly lower.
 "Without women being at the table when these messages are being created,” Winston explained, “We're missing out on over half the population's points of view, ideas, and perspectives.
 So equipping these girls from vulnerable populations with this hands-on training is going to radically change what we listen to every day."

 Even more than financial contributions, WAM and Dolby are continually finding new and creative ways to work together.
-Over the past five years, Dolby has hired over 20 WAM graduates in part-time positions in our Advanced Technology Group scientific assessment program, and two diverse Dolby employees now serve on WAM's board.
+Over the past five years, Dolby has hired over 20 WAM graduates in part-time positions in our Advanced Technology Group scientific assessment program, and diverse Dolby employees also serve on WAM's board.